Should You Hire A Moving Company or Move Yourself in NYC?

 Packing

-Even if you hire a full-service moving company, there’s a good chance that you won’t have the entire move done for you.
+Even if you hire a full-service moving company, there's a good chance you won't have the entire move done.

 For example, you'll still have to pack up your items in boxes and label them for the movers for most moving companies.

-That being said, there are some companies who offer "white glove service", which means they handle the whole move from start to finish, including packing and labeling.
+That being said, some companies offer "white glove service," which means they handle the whole move from start to finish, including packing and labeling.

-However, if you have delicate and precious personal items or heirlooms, you're better off packing those things yourself to ensure their safety.
+However, if you have delicate and precious personal items or heirlooms, pack them yourself to ensure their safety.

 The Pros and Cons of Hiring Professional Movers